AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 * **Reports** - The **Report** entry offers a consolidated overall summary of traffic and engagement metrics for each channel within your Campaign environment.
 These reports consist of various widgets, each offering a distinct perspective on your campaign or delivery performance.
 Learn more in [this section](../reporting/global-reports.md).

+### Administration {#left-nav-admin}

+* **Audit trail** - The **Audit trail** entry provides users with full visibility into all modifications made to important entities within your instance, typically those that significantly impact a smooth operation of the instance.
+[Learn more](../reporting/audit-trail.md)

+* **External accounts** - Create new external accounts using Web User Interface to meet your specific needs and ensure seamless data transfers.
+[Learn more](../administration/external-account.md)

+* **Schemas** - Custom fields are additional attributes added to the out-of-the-box schemas through the Adobe Campaign console.
+[Learn more](../administration/custom-fields.md)

+* **Delivery Alerting** - Delivery Alerting is an alert management system that enables groups of users to automatically receive email notifications with information on their delivery executions.
+[Learn more](../msg/delivery-alerting.md)

 <!--
 ## Contextual Help {#user-interface-help}